najmasultani/C-Projects/AutoComplete/README.md

   - `substr`: Query substring.
 - **Output**: None (matches are stored in the provided pointer).

+## Resources:
+This project was originally developed as part of the **ESC180 course** at the University of Toronto

 ## How to Run

 ### Clone the repository: